mosaicnetworks/babble/docs/usage.rst

 =====

-In this section we will guide you through deploying an application on top of Babble.
+In this section we will guide you through deploying an application on top of Babble using the socket interface.
 Babble comes with the Dummy application which is used in this demonstration.
-It is a simple chat application where participants write messages on a channel and Babble guarantees that everyone sees the same messages in the same order.
+It is a simple chat application where users write messages on a channel and Babble guarantees that everyone sees the same messages in the same order.

 Docker